mpduyanh/infinite-scroll-library/README.md

 ## How to Initialize

 1. **Frontend Initialization**:

    - Navigate to the `infiniteScrollLib` directory.
+   - Run `npm install` to install all necessary dependencies for the frontend.
    - Run `npm run dev` to start the frontend server.

 2. **Backend Initialization**:
    - Navigate to the `flask-server` directory.
-   - Activate the virtual environment by running `venv/bin/activate`.
+   - Activate the virtual environment by running `source venv/bin/activate`.
+   - Run `pip3 install Flask` to run a Flask server locally.
+   - Run `pip3 install Flask-Cors` to install Flask Cors library in order to establish connection with the frontend.
    - Run `python3 server.py` to start the backend server.

 ## Changing Text Files